MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-how-create-opportunities.md

 ms.date: 10/01/2018
 ms.author: jswymer
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: caf7cf5afe370af0c4294c794c0ff9bc8ff4c31c
-ms.openlocfilehash: 95eb483d261ac4e1f55071ff5d33951ad1fa2a3f
+ms.openlocfilehash: d4b5b39826da539f3c87f1ba0d9ad27662598665
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/22/2018

 ---
 # <a name="create-sales-opportunities"></a>Create Sales Opportunities
 You can create opportunities for the sales opportunities you have on your contacts.
 All opportunities must be assigned to a salesperson or purchaser and must have a contact.

-You can create opportunities from the **Opportunity List** window.
+You can create opportunities from the **Opportunity List** page.
 But you typically will create opportunities from the specific contact or salespeople.

 Before you can create opportunities, you must set up opportunity sales cycles.
 For more information see [Set Up Opportunity Sales Cycles and Stages](marketing-how-setup-opportunity-sales-cycles-stages.md).